cds-snc/covid-alert-data/README.md

 questions.
 For all metrics reported, for any value smaller than 20 the actual value is replaced with the text `<20`, in order to align with [Treasury Board guidance on protecting privacy when releasing information about a small number of individuals](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/access-information-privacy-notices/2020-03-protecting-privacy-releasing-information-about-small-number-individuals.html).

 For additional privacy information, see [Appendix B of the COVID Alert Privacy Assessment: COVID Alert App Metrics](https://github.com/cds-snc/covid-alert-documentation/blob/main/COVIDAlertPrivacyAssessment.md#appendix-b-covid-alert-app-metrics).
+For more background information on COVID Alert, see the [COVID Alert Documentation Repository](https://github.com/cds-snc/covid-alert-documentation) or visit the [COVID Alert page on Canada.ca](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html).

 ### Data coverage